daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

     - it is powerful, UML cannot model quality for example.
     - user are most likely to not understand UML
     - But natural language may be unclear
+- A requirement is:
-- A requirement is a need that the user or stakeholder needs.
+    - a need of the user or stakeholder
+    - a capability or property that a system shall have.
+- **def**: Soren Lausen: “A requirement specification is a document that describes what the system should do.”
-- It is given from the perspective of the system (check slides for more information).
+- It is given from the perspective of the system (check examples in slides for more information).
 - What and how depends on the perspective.
 It is not always easy to identify requirements.
 - Requirements talk about real word, what the user can observe
 - Some requirements are not visible to the system.